Pool Table Sizes Explained with Dimensions in ft and cm: Discover the Right Fit for Your Room

 Snooker is played with 15 red balls and six other balls coloured yellow, green, brown, blue, pink, and black.
 The game is organized into frames, which players win one by one by pocketing more red and coloured balls than their opponent.

 Snooker tables are larger than most billiards tables and can seem massive to the casual pool player.
 These tables are also slightly larger than the 2:1 ratio we saw with billiards tables.
-Due to their size, snooker tables are ofter found at snooker clubs and professional tournaments.
+Due to their size, snooker tables are often found at snooker clubs and professional tournaments.

 9' Snooker Tables

-The 9' snooker table comes in a size of 9' by 4' 7.5" (274.32 cm by 144.78 cm) .
+The 9' snooker table comes in a size of 9' by 4' 7.5" (274.32 cm by 144.78 cm).
 This is just slightly larger than the longest billiards table.
-It's a good sized table to get your feet wet playing snooker.
+It's a good-sized table to get your feet wet playing snooker.

 10' Snooker Tables

-The 10' snooker table is the middle of the pack size that comes in at a size of 10' x 5' 1.5" (304.8 cm by 156.972 cm).
+The 10' snooker table is the middle-of-the-pack size, measuring 10' x 5' 1.5" (304.8 cm by 156.972 cm).

 12' Snooker Tables

-How to Choose the Right-Sized Pool Table to fit Your Room?
+How to Choose the Right-Sized Pool Table to Fit Your Room?

 Here's the deal: not all pool tables are created equal.
 And, more importantly, not every room size is the same.
 So before you go out to buy a new pool table, you need to take some measurements and do some planning.